Headway Highland - Supporting People Affected by Brain Injury

 - We run support groups in the following areas of the Highlands: Inverness, Nairn, Fort William, Oban, Alness, Thurso and Wick.

 - We provide home visits following referral.

 - We offer access to an acredited counselling service.

 - We attend NHS Highland ABI out-patient clinics.

 - We signpost to other organisations and services.

 - We produce a quarterly newsletter.

-The main focus of our support groups is on social activites and we provide these in warm, relaxed and friendly environments.
-You could be taking part in arts and crafts, board games, table tennis, snooker, bowling, quiz's or just having a chat over a tea/coffee.
+The main focus of our support groups is on social activities and we provide these in warm, relaxed and friendly environments.
 We sometimes provide an educational element to our groups where we may discuss a topic related to brain injury, for example brain fatigue.
 We sometimes invite guest speakers to deliver a talk/presentation to group members on a topic that is of interest to the group.

-We regularly meet as a group in the same venue but will occasionaly take part in activities at different locations.
-For example, we may visit an a cycle ability centre, botanical gardens, cafe, go bowling, go on nature walks or meet up with another Headway Highland support group.
+We regularly meet as a group in the same venue but will occasionally take part in activities at different locations.
+For example, we may visit an a cycle ability centre, botanical gardens, cafes, go ten pin bowling, or on nature walks or meet up with another Headway Highland support group.